araobp/unity-excavator/doc/PascalVOC.md

 - Data about a bounding box of the extracted image is then translated into Pascal VOC XML format.
 - Those deactivated objects are re-activated just before capturing the scene as an image in JPEG format.

+Those XML files and JPEG files are saved in "Assets/Capture" folder.

 ## Code
 - [=> Code on Unity](../PascalVOC)